wp-plugins/addthis/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.2.2

-The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with over 300 popular services.
+The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with over 330 popular services.

 == Description ==
 Get more traffic back to your site by installing the AddThis WordPress plugin.
-With AddThis, your users can promote your content by sharing to 295 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace).
+With AddThis, your users can promote your content by sharing to 330 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace).
+We also support address bar sharing in modern browsers.
 Our button is small, unobtrusive, quick to load and recognized all over the web.
-We also optionaly support address bar sharing in modern browsers.

 Optionally, sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.